deeppavlov/dream/skills/dff_template_skill/README.md

 ```

-# Important changes in files of the agent
+# Important changes in configuration files of the Dream Distribution
 docker-compose.yml
 ```yml
   dff-template-skill: